Candlesticks

 In this module, we are going to discuss the Doji candle, which gives the information that there is no decision which way the market will go.
 We'll show you what this looks like, its characteristics, and valid conditions for this candle.

-Furthermore, we'll delve into the psychology behind the Doji candle and explore future predictions associated with it.
+In addition, we'll look at the psychology behind the Doji candle and discuss predictions for the future.

 What are doji candles and how to use them in trading?